 Jo set up the Facebook group as a result of a disappointing start to her sons’ schooling, which set her on a path exploring alternative approaches to conventional education.
-The group is growing rapidly and is now an international community of over 5,000 members, including parents, teachers, students/young people, academics, education innovators, psychologists and researchers.
+The group is growing rapidly and is now an international community of over 7k parents/carers, teachers, school leaders, students/young people, academics, education innovators/changemakers, psychologists and researchers.

-So many inspirational resources are shared – from TED talks, academic papers, books, podcasts, blogs, to campaigns and innovative education projects – that Jo felt it was important to set up this Progressive Education info hub so that others can benefit.
+So many inspirational resources were being shared in the group – from TED talks, academic papers, books, podcasts, blogs, to campaigns and innovative education projects – that Jo felt it was important to set up this info hub so that others can benefit too.